Hey Y’ all!

 It was all I could do, to focus on the song, because like all good southern girls, even at that young age, I already loved me some shoes!

-And by the way, do you know that little children’s tune?
+And by the way, are you blessed to know that little children’s tune?
 Be thankful for that sweet memory if you do!
 (If you don’t, you can go to Youtube and watch children and adults sing this adorable song)

 She was a deeply devoted and faithful daughter to her parents while they were still here with us.
 They were my paternal grandparents, to whom she showed unyielding dedication and compassion, as she helped care for them until they passed from earth to heaven.